Magical Drop: Magical Drop III

-Magical Drop F - Daibouken Mo Rakujyanai! (マジカルドロップF・大冒険もラクじゃない!)
+Magical Drop F: Daibouken Mo Rakujyanai!

 Magical Drop Touch

 The fifth game was developed by Data East staff and published by G-mode and released on October 20, 2009 for the iOS and Android platform.
 The game was specifically designed to make use of touch screen and respond to screen tilting and incorporates only six characters from the first two games.
 The game was discontinued in March 2012.